sagemath/trac_to_gh/Issue 3706.md

 # Issue 3706: segfault in matrix2.pyx

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3706

 Original creator: was